 Even though many of the things that went wrong in 2016 will continue to affect our lives beyond December, and even if solving the problems we saw this year will take constant effort over the next 12 months (and beyond), you’re allowed to take a night off.
-Here, according to ABODO, are the best places to exhale, now that this 365-day cycle is (mercifully, finally) over.
+Here, according to ABODO, are the best places to exhale (assuming you aren’t going to Europe — if so check out destinations here), now that this 365-day cycle is (mercifully, finally) over.

 - Key West, Florida

 Forget New York City or Las Vegas: For a truly debaucherous spectacle, head down to Duval Street, where instead of Dick Clark and a dropping ball you’ll find a local drag queen named Sushi riding a giant red high heel shoe.
 At the stroke of midnight, she descends from a balcony on Key West’s main drag, surrounded by drunken well-wishers (and, increasingly, CNN cameras).

 Founded in 1732, Vincennes was Indiana’s first city.
 It was also undoubtedly the first city to grow a 500 lb, 18-foot watermelon.
 Every year, local growers produce the monstrous fruit, aided by the region’s fertile, melon-friendly soil.
 And after summer and fall full of state- and county-fair appearances, the monster melon is dropped with great ceremony onto a “splatform” at the stroke of midnight, accompanied by live music and — beginning in 2015 — an aerial display by a group of fighter jets.